nishande/networkspeedmonitor/README.md

 ## Acknowledgements 🙏

+- [PyQt5](https://pypi.org/project/PyQt5/) - Python bindings for the Qt application framework
 - [psutil](https://github.com/giampaolo/psutil) - Cross-platform library for retrieving information on running processes and system utilization
-- [curses](https://docs.python.org/3/library/curses.html) - Terminal-based UI library for Python

 Made with ❤️ by Nishan